Healthy Living

-Is your child drinking too much?
+Is your adult child drinking too much?

 Written by Medibank

 Seeing your children graduate and head off on their next adventure – whether that is university, a gap year or starting out in the workforce is an exciting time.
-They’re spreading their wings, meeting new people, discovering the world… and alcohol.
+They’re spreading their wings, meeting new people, discovering the world….and alcohol.

 Binge drinking is a common problem in Australia, and young adults tend to be more at risk.
 Maybe it’s the newfound freedom, the fact they don’t quite know their limits yet or the need for some false confidence when searching for romance.